What is the difference between the two Sunday services?

 May I receive Communion?

-All baptized persons from any Christian denomination are welcome at God’s table.
+This is not our altar, but God's.
+Whoever you are, from wherever you have come, no matter what you believe or do not believe, you are welcome to receive the bread and wine as food for your journey to be God's people of love and justice in the world.
 If you would like to receive Communion, please follow the usher’s directions to come up to the altar rail.
 You may take the bread and wine separately, or you may dip (“intinct”) the wafer in the cup.
 You are also welcome to request a gluten-free wafer, or you may opt to receive only the bread or only the wine.
 If you would like simply to receive a blessing, cross your arms over your chest and the priest will offer one to you.
 Your service bulletin also provides additional instructions.
 If you prefer not to take Communion, you may also remain seated rather than proceeding to the rail.
 If mobility issues make it difficult for you to walk to the altar, just let the usher know.
 Communion will be brought to you in your pew.

 How do I become a member at St. Thomas?